bestwebsoft/htaccess-wordpress-plugin/readme.txt

 * NEW: The ability to change the Directive block of the existing .htaccess file was added.
 Plugin optimization is done.

 == Upgrade Notice ==

+= V1.4 =
+We updated all functionality for Limit Attempts plugin.

 = V1.3 =
 The Ukrainian language file is added to the plugin.
 We updated all functionality for wordpress 3.9.1.